Tricolour (political party): Ideology

 The party has since published further policies, under the slogan Let's give the people back their country.
 The policies include improving the Czech education system, simplifying the tax code, assistance for young people and the elderly, support for the Czech military and police forces, prioritising Czech law over European law, and opposing "mass and uncontrolled immigration".
 The party supports Czech membership of NATO, but wants to reduce the power of the European Union, and supports a Europe "based on cooperation between free, independent nation states as opposed to a power centralized around Brussels", stating that the Czech parliament must not be "just a subordinate body approving laws written elsewhere".

+The party takes a negative stance towards LGBT rights (the legalization of same-sex marriage and adoption by same-sex couples, official gender change without prior surgical intervention), and is sceptical of human influence on climate change, opposing measures to address it.
+The party supports the preservation of so-called traditional values, patriotism, the free market, a state with minimal competencies, the reduction of the welfare state, and the abolition of subsidies for non-profit organizations.

 Organisation

 Membership

 As of 28 September 2019, the party had 240 members and 10,000 registered supporters.